quicwg/base-drafts/draft-ietf-quic-transport.md

 peer's new address to confirm the peer's possession of the new address.
 Until a peer's address is deemed valid, an endpoint limits the amount of data it sends to that address; see {{address-validation}}.
-In the absence of this limit, an endpoint risks being used for a denial of service attack against an unsuspecting victim.
+In the absence of this limit, an endpoint risks being used for a denial-of-service attack against an unsuspecting victim.

 If an endpoint skips validation of a peer address as described above, it does